 - Oncologists don't have the necessary resources or time to establish a clinical trials program that includes an experienced research pharmacist, research nurse, study coordinator, and other staff that are critical for a busy physician to enter patients on a clinical trial. - 2.
 Community physicians may not have the experience, knowledge, or resources to carry out clinical trial research; for example, there are many regulatory requirements that need to be followed to ensure patient safety and to address other legal issues. - 3.
-Community physicians may not be interested in this aspect of patient care.
+Community physicians may not be interested in this aspect of patient care. - 4.
+Substantial regulatory and legal matters must be addressed to open clinical trials.

-4. Certain trials such as sophisticated immune therapy trials with adoptive T-cell or CAR-T cell therapies, trials involving bone marrow transplantation, or those requiring repeated tumor biopsies to learn if the tumor is responding or resistant to therapy can only be done in experienced centers of excellence.
+5. Certain trials such as sophisticated immune therapy trials with adoptive T-cell or CAR-T cell therapies, trials involving bone marrow transplantation, or those requiring repeated tumor biopsies to learn if the tumor is responding or resistant to therapy can only be done in experienced centers of excellence.